eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

 ![Overview](img/Privacy-Architecture.svg)

 >**Note:** The discussion with the experts from the EU Member States soon revealed, that
-> one may safely assume that there are **already suitable processes in place** for both processes addressed within the
+> one may safely assume that there are already suitable processes in place for the process of data erasure
-> present document.
+> requests addressed within the present document.
+For reports to Data Protection Authorities, there may
+> exist partially similar processes linked to handling GDPR-related complaints in spite of their different legal
+> grounds (both processes involve a user sending information to a Data Protection Authority about a third party).
 >
 > Therefore, the overall strategy of the present document is to utilise the existing interfaces
 > and processes of the relying parties and supervisory authorities as much as possible and abstain from